cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 ## Software And Installation

 Download github repo.
-This will contain the necessary make file and source code files for code compilation of C code.
+This will contain the necessary make file and source code files for build and compilation of C code.

 [Back To The Top](#PHYS516FINAL)